zzonyo/trust-docs-test/source/index.html.md

 一、Orders can't be placed or cancelled during settlement period, error code "1056" will be returned if users place or cancel orders.
 You are recommended to request contract information every few seconds during settlement period: api/v1/contract_contract_info.
 It's in settlement time if there is any number of 5, 6, 7, 8 included in the returned status code of contract_status, while it indicates that settlement completed and users could place and cancel orders as usual if the returned status code is 1.

-二、 We warmly remind you that Huobi Futures is settled at 16:00 on each Friday (GMT+8).
-When querying fund or position information during the settlement period, error codes will be returned.
+二、Kindly remind you that the delivery contract will be settled every day at 16:00 Singapore time or be deliveried at 16:00 on Friday.
+Inquiry about funds and positions during settlement or delivery will return an error code.

 Error codes and their meaning are as following: